WikiTeam/wikiteam/README.md

 To download any wiki, use one of the following options:

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images` (complete XML histories and images)
+`python dumpgenerator.py http://wiki.domain.org --xml --images` (complete XML histories and images)

+If the script can't find itself the API and/or index.php paths, then you can provide them:

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml` (complete XML histories)
+`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images`

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --curonly` (only current version of every page)
+`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`

+If you only want the XML histories use `--xml`.
+For only the images, just `--images`.
+For only the current version of every page, `--xml --curonly`.

 You can resume an aborted download: